 Let the outdoor fun begin

-With all that talk of water and the promised sunshine it is a great time to embrace our outdoor spaces.
-Kids ( and adults) love being outdoors and we have a fantastic range of inflatable family pools and paddling pools to enjoy.
+With the hard work out of the way July is a great time to embrace our outdoor spaces.
+Kids (and adults) love being outdoors and we have a fantastic range of inflatable family pools and paddling pools to enjoy.

-From as little as £3 there is something for everyone and remember the garden can benefit from the water afterwards by using it to give those thirsty lawns and plants a good drink.
+From as little as £3 there is something for everyone and remember the garden can benefit from the pool water afterwards, so don’t waste it!

 Safety First!
 Remember to always put safety first and never leave babies, children or non swimmers unattended near any amount of water.

-If the weather predictions are correct, July will be a month of cooking on the BBQ and packing up a picnic.
-You will love our range of BBQ’s and gorgeous picnic collections.
+You will love our range of BBQs and gorgeous picnic collections.
 Not only do we have a fantastic range of family sized gas and charcoal BBQ’s for those sunny day banquets, we also have a huge range of portable and disposable BBQs.
-They are simply perfect for picnics, days out or simply those last minute ‘quick while the sun’s out’ BBQs.
-When all the to do’s are done simply sit back and enjoy your surroundings and the great British weather.
-We have a fabulous range of gorgeous and practical outdoor furniture which will suit any outdoor space- click here to take a peek at our range of BBQ’s and outdoor furniture
+They are simply perfect for picnics, days out or those last minute ‘quick while the sun’s out’ BBQs.
+When all the to dos are done simply sit back and enjoy your surroundings and the great British weather.
+We have a fabulous range of gorgeous and practical outdoor furniture which will suit any outdoor space- click here to take a peek at our range of BBQ’s and outdoor furniture.

 Don’t forget the sun cream!